China's navy expands reach: Ships in Baltic for drills with Russia

 By 2030, according to a June analysis by the bipartisan Center for a New American Security (CNAS), the PLA Navy will have a 500-ship fleet, while the US Navy is forecast to have only 350 ships.

-The development is part of wider strategy, that has seen Chinese military move from offshore defense to open sea protection.
+The development is part of wider strategy, that has seen the Chinese military move from offshore defense to open sea protection.

 In January this year, Vice Adm.
 Yuan Yubai, a former commander of the North Sea Fleet, was appointed commanding officer of the Southern Theater Command, which is responsible for the South China Sea.
 The appointment was the first to break with the tradition of naming army generals to major leadership posts.